CamilleScholtz/neet/README.md

 show `neet` uses.

-Use `neet` to launch mpv, it will automatically detect the right directory and episode to play (hopefully). use the `-` and `+` flags to launch the previous and next episode respectivly.
-It is possible to use multiple `-` and `+` flags to jump multiple episodes back/forward.
+Use `neet` to launch mpv, it will automatically detect the right directory and episode to play (hopefully). use the `-p` and `-n` flags to launch the previous and next episode respectivly.
+It is possible to specify a value, for example `-n 10` jumps 20 episodes.

 `neet` will create a directory alias (in `$HOME/.neet/alias`) when you set a new active series or use the `-r` argument, this is done for two reasons: